Peanut Butter Blossoms

 - 1/4 cup granulated sugar + 1/3 cup for rolling, optional

-- heaping 3/4 cup creamy peanut butter (something like Skippy or Jif works best, don’t use a ‘natural’ peanut butter than separates)
+- 3/4 cup creamy peanut butter (something like Skippy or Jif works best, don’t use a ‘natural’ peanut butter that separates)

 - 2 teaspoons vanilla extract